Haiiah/gonzmg88.github.io/_posts/2017-10-24-NystromRBFNN.md

 </script>

-# Why Radial Basis Function Neural Networks are equivalent to Nystrom method

 Radial Basis Function Neural Networks (RBFN) and Nystrom methods are two methods that can be used for regression.
 They come from different *statistical learning* frameworks: RBFN were proposed in the context of *shallow* neural networks: this is a three layer neural network where the hidden layer computes the rbf similarities to a set of *centroids*.
 Then a fully connected layer is added to give the final prediction.
 Nystrom method was proposed in the kernel machine literature as a way to reduce the computational burden of the full kernel similarity matrix $K$.
-Nystrom was proposed latter, however it can be applied to different kernel approaches, not only regression.
+Nystrom was proposed latter, however it can be applied to different problems not only regression.

-The equivalence of the method is not something unknown that we came up to; however we feel it is not cristal clear the relationship as perhaps seems for experts in the field.
-In [Quiñonero-Candela 2005](http://www.jmlr.org/papers/v6/quinonero-candela05a.html){:target="_blank"} and in Rassmussen and Williams [*Guassian Process for Machine Learning*](http://www.gaussianprocess.org/gpml/){:target="_blank"} book this relations are taken from granted.
+The equivalence of the method is not something unknown that we came up to; however we feel it is not crystal clear the relationship as perhaps seems for experts in the field.
+In [[Quiñonero-Candela 2005]](http://www.jmlr.org/papers/v6/quinonero-candela05a.html){:target="_blank"} and in Rassmussen and Williams [*Guassian Process for Machine Learning*](http://www.gaussianprocess.org/gpml/){:target="_blank"} book this relations are taken from granted.
 [Recent papers in the context of RBFNN](http://proceedings.mlr.press/v51/que16.html){:target="_blank"} explicitly say so.
 In addition, another clear proof of the people awareness of this relationship is the [scikit learn implementation of Nystrom method](http://scikit-learn.org/stable/auto_examples/plot_kernel_approximation.html#sphx-glr-auto-examples-plot-kernel-approximation-py){:target="_blank"}, which explicitly uses it.
 In this way the purpose of this post is to shed light in the *proof* of this relationship which helps to better understand this powerful methods.
 First we show the relation into an *empirical risk minimization* setting, later we will develop the *Bayesian* approach which leads to the so called **sparse $\mathcal{GP}$** methods, the `RBFN` network is called in this context the **Subset of Regressors (SoR)** method. **Sparse $\mathcal{GP}$s** is an active field of research which have had many contributions over the last years.

 ## Introduction
 Let $$ \mathcal{D}=\{x_i,y_i\}_{i=1}^N $$ be the data of our regression problem: \\(x_i\in\mathbb{R}^D\\), \\(y_i\in \mathbb{R}\\).
 In matrix notation we write \\(\mathcal{D}=(X,y)\\) where \\(X\\) is an $N\times D$ matrix and \\(y\\) and \\(N \times 1\\) vector.
 Both methods employ a subset of \\(\mathcal{D}\\) of size \\(M\\) \\(\mathcal{D}_u = (X_u,y_u)\\) (\\(X_u\\) is an \\(M\times D\\) matrix and \\(y_u\\) and $M \times 1$).
 This subset is sometimes called *centroids*, *pseudo-inputs* or *inducing inputs*.
 Also, we will sometimes refer with the subscript $f$ to the subset formed by all the data: \\(\mathcal{D}=\mathcal{D_f}=(X_f,y_f)=(X,y)\\)